AdityaCoppisetti/keylouder/journal.md

 and also i want to build just one more module thats just a screen

 also i want to rebuild the case and make it really really cool

+i want to give the case a skeleton look